llawlaw23/Recommendation-System/README.md

 🛠️ Tools and Methodology

+- Tools

-- Tools: Python, Jupyter Notebooks, Dask, Pandas, Scikit-learn, Matplotlib & Seaborn, GitHub, Git.
+Python, Jupyter Notebooks, Dask, Pandas, Scikit-learn, Matplotlib & Seaborn, GitHub, Git.

 - Methodology

 The entire project will follow the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework, ensuring a structured and systematic approach from problem definition to final deployment.